chancancode/json_expressions/README.md

 ### Wildcard Matching

-You can use the WILDCARD_MATCHER to ignore keys that you don't care about (other than the fact that the key is included in the JSON).
+You can use the WILDCARD_MATCHER to ignore keys that you don't care about (other than the fact that the key exists).

 This pattern
 ```ruby